bertrandvidal/parse_this/README.md

 parse_this
 ==========

-Makes it easy to parse command line arguments for any function.
+Makes it easy to parse command line arguments for any function, method or classmethod.

 Usage
 -----